jesan-velazquez-resendiz/jesan-velazquez-resendiz.github.io/_teaching/2023-2_electricity_magnetism_LIER.md

 - Magnetic induction
 - Fundamentals of the magnetics properties of the matter

 You can see the full scheme [here](https://drive.google.com/file/d/0B_xgFQCM1I_VM2g3dDFsc2Zpdnc/view?resourcekey=0-I73oTpwETRipX-SdxauNFg).
-The full professors were [Yuri G. Rubo](https://www.ier.unam.mx/academicos/ygr/) and [Rocío Nava Lara](https://www.ier.unam.mx/academicos/rnl/produccion.html).
+The full professors were [Yuri G. Rubo](https://www.ier.unam.mx/academicos/ygr/).